fbpx

 Fun Things to Do in New England Summer

 Summer in New England brings days of hot humid weather and occasional thunderstorms dispersed with more temperate days, featuring bright blue skies, dry air and cool nights.
-The weather makes it easy to achieve all the stereotypical summer activities such as swimming, and boating with a few local surprises thrown in.
+The weather makes it easy to achieve all the stereotypical summer activities such as swimming and boating, with a few local surprises thrown in.

 New England Historical Sites: A Must Do Fun Thing in New England